This article describes the function of the Create Rescue Agent option for Datto appliances capable of running local virtualizations.

 5. When you no longer need the Rescue Agent, remove the protected virtualization from the Restore tab of the Datto appliance GUI by clicking Stop and then Archive.

-6. When you click Archive, your Datto appliance will archive the Rescue Agent's dataset, as shown in Figure 7.
-This will hide the Rescue Agent in the list of Restores, stop all backups, and unmount the VM permanently.
+6. When you click Archive, your Datto appliance will archive the Rescue Agent's dataset.
+Archiving will hide the Rescue Agent in the list of Restores, stop all backups, and unmount the VM permanently.
 Only use this option if you have no need to initiate backups of this Rescue Agent in the future.

 7. When you no longer need the Rescue Agent's dataset, you can remove it by clicking Remove Rescue Agent on the Protect tab of the Datto device GUI.
-This will permanently delete any backups taken by the Rescue Agent while it was running.
+Removing the Rescue Agent will permanently delete any backups taken by the Rescue Agent while it was running.

 Q: Are Rescue Agents subject to retention rules?
 Will I be alerted if a Rescue Agent uses too much of my Datto device's free disk space?